 D. Community and Graduate Activities

-• Online programs: During the shutdown due to the Corona crisis, the Communities Department restructured its work and moved all its activities online.
-The community organizers were very creative and managed to stay in touch with the members of the community and to create interesting and relevant activities.
-We learned a lot from this work method and found that online activities can enrich and expand our community work and help strengthen the bond between the communities.
+• Online programs: During the shutdown, the Communities Department restructured its work and moved all its activities online.
+The community organizers creatively managed to stay in touch with the members of the communities and to create interesting and relevant activities.
+We learned a great deal from this working method and found that online activities can enrich and expand our community work and help strengthen the bonds between the communities.
 A bilingual timetable of activities was published every week, including (for example):

 - Arabic lessons and lessons as part of the Madrassa project held over Zoom